 To beat the market, advantages have to be robust and responsive in the face of market forces.
 Few companies, in our experience, ask themselves if they are beating the market; “just playing the market game” seem good enough.
 But playing can feel safer than it is.
 Weaker players win surprisingly often in war when they roll-out a divergent strategy.

-SEED Advisory helps companies to perform Value Chain Analysis and Activity Mapping to identifying those strategic capabilities, understanding how they can evolve dynamically to keep and reinforce a competitive advantage, and how they can beat the market:
+As Strategy Consultants we help companies to perform Value Chain Analysis and Activity Mapping to identifying those strategic capabilities, understanding how they can evolve dynamically to keep and reinforce a competitive advantage, and how they can beat the market.

-Value Chain Analysis Services: Every organization exists to provide something of value to a client or customer.
-Whether the products and services are valued by the customer, and whether the organization creates this value efficiently and effectively, are different matters.
-Value network analysis, developed by Verna Allee in the 1990s, shows how an ecosystem, industry, organization, department, or process produces value.
+Value Chain Analysis Services: Every organisation exists to provide something of value to a client or customer.
+Whether the products and services are valued by the customer, and whether the organisation creates this value efficiently and effectively, are different matters.
+Value network analysis, developed by Verna Allee in the 90ies, shows how an ecosystem, industry, organisation, department, or process produces value.
 It shows the flow of transactions—both tangible and intangible—through roles in the system and to customers.
 The analysis is drafted in a participative workshop and then supplemented through interviews, surveys, and mathematical analysis of the value network.
 Clients learn:

 Activity mapping Services: diagnose by means of an activity map how the different activities of an organisation are linked together.
 There are computer programs in existence that can be used, or such analysis may be done more basically, for example by drawing network diagrams.
 These maps are generated by groups of managers from within the organisation, working with a facilitator, mapping the activities of their organisation on a large blank wall initially by using Post-Its.
 General lessons that can be drawn from such maps about how competitive advantage is achieved and the relationship between competences and competitive advantage include